Men’s Therapy in Eugene

 Common Experiences

-In my counseling work with men across Eugene, Springfield, and throughout Oregon, several themes appear again and again—often shaping daily life long before they surface in therapy.
+In my work providing men’s therapy in Eugene, several themes appear again and again—often shaping daily life long before they surface in therapy.

 The Weight of Performance